alexandreamat/TinyRTOS/README.md

 TinyRTOS is an operating system designed for small embedded systems.
-It is lightweight implementation of a small fraction of POSIX and focuses on real-time services.
+It is a lightweight implementation of a small fraction of POSIX and focuses on real-time services.
-The purpose of this project is educational, as it touches upon key concepts of Computer Science.
+The purpose of this project is educational, as it touches upon critical concepts of Computer Science.

 # 🧩 Features